tayebel/sim_report/README.md

 pip install -r requirements.txt
  ```
 ## Usage
-Check the eaxample in the project to understand how to use it.
+Check the example in the project to understand how to use it.